leroy-merlin-br/metamorphosis/readme.md

 2. The Consumer:

-    After making all needed configs, you need to create the consumer, which will handle all records received from the topic specified in the config.
+    After setting up the required configs, you need to create the consumer, which will handle all records received from the topic specified in the config.

     Creating the consumer is easy as running the following command:
     ```bash
     $ php artisan make:kafka-consumer PriceUpdateConsumer
     ```
-    This will create a KafkaConsumer class inside the application, on the app/Kafka/Consumers/PriceUpdateConsumer.php directory
+    This will create a KafkaConsumer class inside the application, on the app/Kafka/Consumers/ directory

-    There, you'll have an handler method, which will send all records from the topic to him, also, will be available methods for handle exceptions (failure and warning)
+    There, you'll have a handler method, which will send all records from the topic to the Consumer, also, methods will be available for handling exceptions

     ```php
     use App\Kafka\Consumers\PriceUpdateConsumer;
     use Metamorphosis\TopicHandler\Consumer\AbstractHandler;